 Job-hunting is not that easy nowadays, especially if you have a resume just like 75% of everyone in your profession or chosen field.
 Well, you can choose to snuggle with the crowd, blend in and get lucky.
 Or another secret (which is not really a secret) is to decide to do the unusual.
 Choose to step out of the crowd.
-Make a decision to be different or make something different of yourself.
+Make a decision to be different or make something different from yourself.
 How?

-- You graduated from a prestigious university
+- You graduated from a prestigious university.

 - You got a “Laude” distinction attached to your diploma